Interstate 540 (North Carolina)

-Interstate 540 (I-540) and North Carolina Highway 540 (NC 540) are part of a partially completed beltway around the city of Raleigh in the US state of North Carolina, forming the Raleigh Outer Loop.
-When complete, the route will completely encircle the city, meeting its parent route of I-40 in two locations.
+Interstate 540 (I-540) and North Carolina Highway 540 (NC 540), also known as the Raleigh Outer Loop, is a partially-completed beltway around the city of Raleigh, North Carolina, United States.
+When complete, it will fully encircle the city and nearby suburbs, meeting its parent route of I-40 in two locations.
+The first 25.84 mi section from Durham to Knightdale is an Interstate Highway, and the remaining 32.9 mi section from Garner to Durham is a North Carolina state highway.

-The initial phase of construction is designated I-540 and was completed in January 2007.
-It runs from I-40 near the Raleigh–Durham International Airport to I-87/U.S. Highway 64 (US 64)/US 264 south of Knightdale.
-The original plan was for the entire route to be designated as part of the Interstate Highway System, possibly renumbering the route to I-640 when the beltway was complete.
-When it became financially unfeasible to construct the entire route with public funds within a reasonable timeframe, it was decided that the remaining portion of the route (approximately two-thirds of the total completed mileage) would be constructed as a toll road and designated as a North Carolina highway rather than an Interstate Highway.
-The tolled portion is known as the Triangle Expressway.
+The first section of I-540 runs from I-40 near the Raleigh–Durham International Airport to I-87/U.S. Highway 64 (US 64)/US 264 south of Knightdale.
+The route opened in January 2007, and was intended to be renumbered to I-640 and an Interstate highway in full when completed.
+The NCDOT decided against both when it became financially unfeasible to construct the entire route with public funds within a reasonable timeframe.

+The remaining portion of the route (approximately two-thirds of the total completed mileage) is a toll road (part of the Triangle Expressway) that has been constructed as a North Carolina state highway.
 The first section of NC 540 was opened in July 2007, extending westward from the western terminus of I-540.
-Further extensions have carried NC 540 around the western side of Wake County to its current southwestern terminus south of Apex.
-Future projects are planned to complete the southern leg, from Apex to Garner, and eastern leg, from Garner to Knightdale, under the same toll system.
-In particular, the portion south of Garner has been held up due to conflicting interests in choosing a path for the route.
-The southern extension is currently under construction and is expected to be completed in late 2023.
-Construction on the eastern extension is projected to begin sometime between 2026–2029 with a completion date of three to five years later.
+Further extensions have carried NC 540 around the western side of Wake County to its current southwestern terminus south of Apex; an extension to Garner was scheduled to open in late-August 2024, but was delayed to late-September 2024.
+The final project planned to complete the eastern leg from Garner to Knightdale under the same toll system also began construction in 2024 with a completion date of 2028.